robertorcosta/azure-docs.pt-br/articles/app-service/app-service-web-tutorial-auth-aad.md

 ### <a name="deploy-updates-and-test"></a>Implantar atualizações e testar

-Salve todas as suas alterações.
+Salve todas as alterações.
 Na janela do terminal local, implante as alterações no aplicativo front-end com os seguintes comandos do Git:

 ```bash
 git add .